sharife/goldenthread-v2/site/content/productions/nasrudins-magnificent-journey-to-samarkand.md

     - image: https://ucarecdn.com/5d0e5fa2-a898-4f1d-9bb0-2f3546fab842/
 ---
 Adapted from folks tales centered around the wise fool renowned in Central Asia, Turkey and Iran - Mulla Nasrudin or Nasrudin Hoja - *Nasrudin's Magnificent Journey to Samarkand* is a colorful and dynamic performance with dance and music.
 Nasrudin's clever wisdom and propensity for exposing hypocracy, frequently gets him into trouble.

+Recommended reading:

+*The Pleasantries of the Incredible Mulla Nasrudin* by Idrsi Shah

+*Disturber of Peace* by Leonid Solovyov

+*The Hungry Coat* by Demi